rjseymour66/shipping-go/README.md

 Typically, a release is paired with an artifact and a message about what has changed since the previous release.
 An artifact is any sort of released item, such as a binary file, zip file, etc. A release is the latest version of an application--something that a user can use.

+### Deployment

+Servers are virtualized and controlled by a set of unique API commands that could allow for the easy creation and destruction of server instances.
+This abstraction is called Infrastructure as a Service (IaaS)

+X as a Service is an abstraction over deployment hardware.
+The higher the abstraction, the higher the overall cost.

+Infrastructure as a Service (IaaS)
+: OS and VM.
+Servers are virtualized and controlled by a set of unique API commands that could allow for the easy creation and destruction of server instances.
+: _AWS EC2_, _Google Compute_

+Containers as a Service (CaaS)
+: VM, OS, Runtime.
+: _AWS ECS_, _Google Cloud Run_

+Platform as a Service (PaaS)
+: VM, OS, Runtime, Application.
+Allows developers to quickly create and iterate on their platforms.
+: _Heroku_, _Google App Engine_

+Function as a Service (FaaS)
+: VM, OS, Runtime, Application, Functions.
+Called _serverless_, because the developer doesn't have to know anything about the platform or runtime--just upload a function to run at an endpoint.
+: _AWS Lambda_, _Google Cloud Functions_.